DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDeferRendering/1 Configuration/renderWhen.md

 Specifies when the UI component content is rendered.

 ---
-The UI component content is rendered when this option is set to **true**, or when a Promise assigned to this option is resolved.
+The UI component content is rendered when this property is set to **true**, or when a Promise assigned to this property is resolved.